hurinion/classical-constants/README.md

 ## Introduction

-The purpose of this code is to computate to an arbitrary precision the value of $\pi$ using the GMP library in C++.
+The purpose of this code is to computate to an arbitrary precision the value of $\pi$ using the GNU MP (GMP) library in C++.

 The Ramanujan-Sato series is a precise formula.
 It is given as
 $$\frac{1}{\pi} = \frac{s \sqrt{2}}{99^2} \sum_{k = 0}^{\infty} \frac{(4 k)^k}{k!^4} \frac{26390 k + 1103}{396^{4k}}.$$